cs320-wisc/f21/p5/README.md

 1) sampling data at regular intervals (the interval is given as input)

-2) sort data by IP in ascending order
+2) sort sampled data by IP addresses in ascending order

 3) add a column ('region') at the end that shows the region from which the web request originated

 4) write another zip file based on preprocessed data

-This one takes three arguments:
+`sample` command takes three arguments:

 * input zip (zip1)
 * output zip (zip2)
 * stride (mod)

 If stride is 10, then rows 0, 10, 20, 30, etc. will be in the sample.
-If stride is 100, then 0, 100, 200, 300, etc. will be in the sample.
+If stride is 100, then rows 0, 100, 200, 300, etc. will be in the sample.
 Row 0 refers to the first row of actual data, not the header (the header always needs to be written to the new file).

-In the new zip file, rows should be sorted ascending by IP (as converted to ints in the previous command), in ascending order.
-It's OK to have all the rows in memory at once that are going to be written to the new .zip (this makes sorting easier)
+In the new zip file, rows should be sorted ascending by IP (as converted to ints in the previous command) in ascending order.
+It's OK to have all the rows in memory at once that are going to be written to the output zip (this makes sorting easier)

 To add a column 'region', you can apply a very similar logic with ip_check.
 However, EDGAR tries to anonymize IP addresses by replacing some digits with letters, as in "157.55.39.eja".
 For sorting and lookup purposes, replace letters with zeros (for example, "157.55.39.000").
 The unmodified versions of the IP addresses should still appear in the first column of the new file, though.